sanger-tol/busco_painter/README.md

 This repo is forked from `charlottewright/lep_busco_painter` to enable use of the scripts and data in sanger-tol pipelines, this also allows us to automate container building based on scripts that derive from this original work.

+Additions are:
+- Moved scripts to the `src` folder
+- Script formats updated and versions added.
+- Added Python linting with Ruff as GitHub Action

 ### Installation

 ```